-The accounting treatment of the CDFUO is based on Accounting Standards Codification (ASC) 980.
-The CDFUO is assessed on all customer billings beginning on September 1, 2011 and is treated as operating revenue on the operating statement.
-LES records the estimated liability of the CDFUO as a non-operating expense on the operating statement.
+The CDFUO is assessed on all customer billings beginning on September 1, 2011 and is treated as operating revenue on the statement of revenues, expenses and changes in net position.
+LES records the estimated liability of the CDFUO as a non-operating expense on the statement of revenues, expenses and changes in net position.